Q&A: questions from the workshop

 Temporal versus Airflow or Dagster

-A useful distinction is scheduled batch work versus durable, dynamic workflows.
-Airflow and Dagster are natural fits for scheduled batch jobs, especially classic data engineering jobs that move data between warehouses, storage, and processing systems.
+To choose between them, separate scheduled batch work from durable, dynamic workflows.
+Airflow and Dagster fit scheduled batch jobs, especially classic data engineering jobs.
+Those jobs move data between warehouses, storage, and processing systems.

 Proxy SSL errors